eark-project/dm-hdfs-storage/README.md

 #HSink - A REST service for transfering large files

-* Supports standard REST clients like *curl* or *wget*
+* Works with standard REST clients like *curl* (supporting HTTP/1.1)
-* A Java client is available by [dm-hdfs-storage-client](https://github.com/eark-project/dm-hdfs-storage-client)
+* A Java client is available through [dm-hdfs-storage-client](https://github.com/eark-project/dm-hdfs-storage-client)
 * Supports the FileSystem and HDFS for storing data

 ##About